LRT in

 Photo by page author

 The line continues at grade to the University of Denver station with its island and west side platforms.
 Southbound trains open doors on both sides.
 The west side platform is shared with buses.
+This station has parking for 540 vehicles, bike rack space for 10 and bike lockers for 12.

 Photo by page author